david-davidson/SICP/chapters/1/README.md

 Here, we track state not through deferred operations but through explicit variable values: `product`, `counter`, and `n`.
 You could pause this version of factorial partway through running, capture the values of all state variables, and simply restart it from those variables; the same is _not_ true of the linear-recursive process, with its implicit stack state.
 This is called a **linear-iterative** process.
 This process doesn't show the same pattern of expansion and contraction; the number of steps grows with `n`, but memory consumption is constant.

-Note that `recur-iterative` is still a recursive _function_: it calls itself.
-A process can be conceptually iterative and still be implemented by recursive function calls.
+Note that `recur-iterative` is still a recursive _function_: it calls itself. **A process can be conceptually iterative and still be implemented by recursive function calls.**

 This mode of "recursion" is basically equivalent to a `for` or `while` loop in C-style languages.
 In many such languages, recursion is evaluated such that multiple recursive function calls consume memory linearly, _even when no computation is deferred_.
 (This is why iteration requires constructs like `for` and `while`.)
 For these languages, the two forms of `factorial` are equivalent; only **tail-recursive** language implementations (like Scheme) treat them differently.

 For a function to be tail-recursive, there must be nothing for it left to do after it completes execution other than call itself with the latest value.
 (This is called a **tail call**.)
-At that point, with no deferred work, the compiler can safely discard the function's stack frame—hence the constant memory usage.
+At that point, with no deferred work, the compiler can safely discard the function's frame—hence the constant memory usage.

 ### 1.2.2
 When a function calls itself multiple times, it's called **tree recursion**.
 The Fibonacci function is a classic example: